 - o A side compartment labeled "intermediate" - The AEMT can access compartments to obtain medications per their protocol.
-They cannot access the Center Inside Compartment or the Center Controlled Medication Compartment. - O Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.
+They cannot access the Center inside Compartment. - Upon completion of a transport, the entire bag is exchanged at the receiving hospital with the appropriate paperwork following the steps above.